Effective Date: September 23, 2013 PRINTER-FRIENDLY PDF: English | Spanish

 Military and Veterans.
 If you are or were a member of the armed forces, we may release Health Information about you to military command authorities as authorized or required by law.

 Workers' Compensation.
 We may use or disclose Health Information about you for Workers' Compensation or similar programs as authorized or required by law.
 These programs provide benefits for work-related injuries or illness.

 Public Health Disclosures.
 We may disclose Health Information about you for public health activities such as:

 Abuse and Neglect Reporting.
 We may disclose your Health Information to a government authority that is permitted by law to receive reports of abuse, neglect or domestic violence.

 Health Oversight Activities.
 We may disclose Health Information to governmental, licensing, auditing, and accrediting agencies as authorized or required by law.

 Lawsuits and Other Legal Proceedings.
 We may disclose Health Information to courts, attorneys and court employees in the course of conservatorship, writs and certain other judicial or administrative proceedings.
 We may also disclose Health Information about you in response to a court or administrative order, or in response to a subpoena, discovery request, warrant, or other lawful process.

 Law Enforcement.
 If asked to do so by law enforcement, and as authorized or required by law, we may release Health Information:

 Coroners, Medical Examiners and Funeral Directors.
 We may disclose medical information to a coroner or medical examiner.
 This may be necessary, for example, to identify a deceased person or determine cause of death.
-We may also disclose medical information about patients of UCLA Health System to funeral directors as necessary to carry out their duties.
+We may also disclose medical information about patients of UCLA Health to funeral directors as necessary to carry out their duties.